What is the DS-260?

 It’s important to submit these documents in the way the NVC instructs you to—some U.S. consulates require physical copies, while others allow for emailing or uploading digital copies.

-Documents from the applicant spouse:
+Documents from the applicant RELATIVE:

 - Proof of your nationality (copy of birth certificate and passport photo page)

 - Copy of your marriage certificate (for marriage-based green cards)

 - Copy of marriage termination documents (divorce or death certificate), if you had any prior marriages